levonium/drim-share/README.txt

 === Drim Share ===

-A simple light-weight social sharing plugin for WordPress.
+A simple light-weight and mobile-friendly social sharing plugin for WordPress.

 == Description ==